 And, on Eddie Lopat: “Until he came along I could never see throwing a ball on purpose.
 To show you what I mean, let’s say I’m coming in to pitch the ninth and I don’t know what the hitter will be looking for.
 If I’ve had luck getting him out with a slow curve, he may be looking for it.
 In that case, the best thing for me to do is bust a fast ball low and away, but not for a strike.
 Then I’ve got to watch the hitter’s reaction.
 If the ball is by him before he’s ready then I know he was looking for the curve.”26

-Moe was hospitalized in early June “after developing a reaction to the medication he was taking.”27 He bounced back, and won in his second appearance.
+Moe was hospitalized early in the season “after developing a reaction to the medication he was taking.”27 He returned to action soon after.
 “I was watching the scoreboard in Kansas City one night in 1970 [June 15] and noticed that the Orioles were ahead 6-2 in the fifth inning or so.
 Next time I looked up they were losing 8-6 in the eighth, so I got a premonition that they might be in the market for some relief pitching.”28 (In fact, Baltimore went up 4-2 after the first inning that night, was up 6-3 after the sixth, then gave up six runs to the Brewers in the eighth.)
 Sure enough, Moe was dealt back to Baltimore.

 The Orioles’ 1970 bullpen, already excellent, featured Dick Hall, Pete Richert, and Eddie Watt.
 Drabowsky contributed a save and four relief wins to the Orioles’ stretch drive.
-Drabowsky did not pitch in the 1970 League Championship Series against Atlanta.
-In the World Series he yielded one run in 2⅓ innings of work in Game Two, the run coming on a Johnny Bench solo home run, and pitched a scoreless inning to finish Baltimore’s only loss of the Series in Game Four.
+Drabowsky did not pitch in the 1970 League Championship Series against Minnesota.
+In the World Series he yielded one run in 2 1/3 innings of work in Game Two, the run coming on a Johnny Bench solo home run, and pitched a scoreless inning to finish Baltimore’s only loss of the Series in Game Four.